Eugenoil/service-notificator/README.md

 # service-notificator

-Notifies lid in Telegram if somebody from team wouldn't tracked
+Notifies team-lead in Telegram if somebody from team wouldn't tracked